oz123/mh/README.md

     gcc -Wall -D AUTHOR=$(AUTHOR) $(OBJECTS) project.c -o $(PROGNAME)
 ```

-For example, the `Makefile.test` in this repository will print the following,
+For example, the `Makefile.example` in this repository will print the following,
-when no target is given or when `make -f Makefile.test help` is called:
+when no target is given or when `make -f Makefile.example help` is called:
 ```
 $ make -f Makefile.test
 Targets: